 Founder of Sankofa Healing Studio

 Looking beyond the adage that hurt people hurt others, Jacqui passionately believes that healed people have the power and desire to heal entire communities.
-Fueled by her passion and dedication as a change agent, Jacqui uses community artivism to disrupt the cycles of social injustices and challenge individuals and organizations to become love-centered and anti-oppressive.
+Fueled by her passion and dedication as a change agent, Jacqui uses community activism/artivism to disrupt the cycles of social injustices and challenge individuals and organizations to become love-centered and anti-oppressive.
 She provides local and national training workshops on the importance of gender-responsiveness and trauma-specific care within the legal system.
 She facilitates trauma/resiliency workshops in the community that addresses racial, inter-generational, and community trauma.
 Jacqui believes that to eradicate myths related to mental health in the Black community, we must first name it and then replace it with culturally relevant services.
 She addresses head-on the complex intersectionality of adverse childhood experiences, race, and the criminal justice system.

-In partnership with I'm FREE (Females Reentering Empowering Each Other), Jacqui also co-facilitated a trauma-informed and gender-responsive empowerment training that offers guidance for women prior to and immediately upon release from the prison system.
+In partnership with I'm FREE (Females Reentering Empowering Each Other), Jacqui also co-facilitates a trauma-informed and gender-responsive empowerment training that offers guidance for women prior to and immediately upon release from the prison system.

 I graduated from the illustrious North Carolina A&T State University in 2020 with my Bachelor’s in Psychology.
 I relocated from Charlotte, NC to pursue a Master’s degree in Counseling Psychology at Temple University.
 While participating in a multitude of community service events and focusing on encouraging adolescents in becoming their best selves, I have developed a passion for being an advocate for children.
 I am driven to create spaces for the African American community to heal from intergenerational trauma.
 I support people in navigating through their experiences.
 In my free time, I enjoy indulging in creative hobbies such as painting, editing videos, learning new hairstyles, and I am currently learning the techniques of nail design.